ADAPTED HOUSES ACROSS QUEBEC: MARTIN-MATTE HOME NETWORK

 In Quebec, there is a desperate lack of resources to meet the needs of victims of brain injuries.
 Because of this lack of resources, victims in their thirties are sometimes transferred to long-term care facilities to receive around-the-clock support.
 But these aren’t settings suited to the realities of victims of brain injuries, because they are still able to engage in certain activities.
 They deserve a home that reflects their needs.

 The donations received by the Foundation to date have made a major contribution to expanding the Martin-Matte Home Network across Quebec.
-Six adapted housing resources have opened their doors in Laval, Sherbrooke, Blainville, Saint-Prosper in Beauce, Coaticook and Quebec City.
-In 2019, two new residences for people with a head injury or physical disability will become part of the network, in Trois-Rivières and Trois-Pistoles, for a grand total of eight homes.
+Seven adapted housing resources have opened their doors in Laval, Sherbrooke, Blainville, Saint-Prosper in Beauce, Coaticook, Quebec City and Trois-Rivières.
+In June 2020, a new residence for people with a head injury or physical disability will become part of the network, in Trois-Pistoles, for a grand total of eight homes.

 Maison Martin-Matte, Pavillon Patrice-Villeneuve